breatheco-de/exercise-pop-baloons-javascript/README.md

 # Pop Balloons game using Javascript and the DOM (a little)

-This is an amazing game to practice HTML, CSS and a little of Javascript.
+This is an amazing game to practice HTML, CSS and a little Javascript.
 The game goal is to POP al the balloons by clicking on them.

 # Instructions